EpocDotFr/sticky-notes-kanboard-sync/README.md

 **1. Run the script**

 ```
-python run.py [--win-version]
+python run.py [--winversion]
 ```

-  - `--win-version` Windows version.
+  - `--winversion` Windows version.
 If defined, will force the script to not automatically detect the Windows version and use the one provided instead.
 Valid values are:
     - `Vista`
     - `7`
     - `8`